 There are some simple actions to activate the dashboard after you have installed it.
 Follow the step-by-step instructions in one of these videos to get this powerful dashboard working for you in your business:

-And, of course, if you have any questions or need advice then Get In Touch.
-Without doubt, we’ll help you out.
+And, of course, if you have any questions or need advice, then Get In Touch.
+We’ll help you out.

 Download The 12 Must-Have Dashboard Charts

 This fully-illustrated 27 page ebook shows you the 12 Killer Sales Charts for your Dashboard and explains How to Read Them and When to Use Them.